 #1: Business experience

 Contrary to common belief, a background in health care is not necessarily an advantage.
 A manager who has run a business before, and has made all the mistakes (and hopefully learned from them) is more important.
-Good managers will quickly pick up the specifics of a new industry like private general practice.
+Good managers will quickly pick up the specifics of a new industry.

 #2: People skills